-Motors should be provided with a firm, rigid foundation, with the plane of four mounting pads flat within 0.25 mm (0.010 in.) for 56 to 210 frame; 0.38 mm (0.015 in.) from 250 through 500 frame.
+Motors should be provided with a firm, rigid foundation, with the plane of four mounting pads flat within .010" for 56 to 210 frame; .015" from 250 through 500 frame.
 This may be accomplished by shims under the motor feet.
 For special isolation mounting, contact manufacturer for assistance.

-V-Belt Drive
+V-BELT DRIVE

 - 1. Select proper type and number of belts and sheaves.
 Excessive belt load will damage bearings.
 Sheaves should be in accordance to NEMA Spec.
 MG-1 or as approved by the manufacturer for a specific application. - 2.
 Align sheaves carefully to avoid axial thrust on motor bearing.
-The drive sheave on the motor should be positioned toward the motor so it is as close as possible to the bearing.(104°F) unless the motor. - 3.
-When adjusting belt tension, make sure the motor is secured by all mounting bolts before tightening belts. - 4.
-Adjust belt tension to belt manufacturers recommendations.
-Excessive tension will decrease bearing life.
+The drive sheave on the motor should be positioned toward the motor so it is as close as possible to the bearing.

+- 3. When adjusting belt tension, make sure the motor is secured by all mounting bolts before tightening belts. - Adjust belt tension to belt manufacturer's recommendations.
+Excessive tension will decrease bearing life. - 5.
+For more information see Marathon Electric Publication SB528.